vildocompany/vildocompany.github.io/_pages/warehouse-delivery.md

 # Initial Setup
 ---
 The ongoing operational setups are:
-1. Warehouse will start sending out items starting from 12:00
+1. Warehouse starts operation at 12:00
 2. There will be an hour break on 18:00 - 19:00
 3. Warehouse operation lasts until 24:00
 4. Pre-team manpower is 8 people